 Before proceeding with the written versions of these drawing lessons, let's work on a simple cartoon rabbit using the video found below.
 You can try more videos featuring cartoon characters and animals on my Youtube channel.

-Just like all previous examples, eyes are done using small oval shapes and lines have an irregular width.
+Just like the previous example, eyes are done using small oval shapes and lines have an irregular width.
 Notice how legs that are located behind the character are slightly darker.
 Don't forget to draw a huge nose, a small curly tail and a large mouth.

 Another animal that represents a particular challenge is the snake.
 Drawing animals with four legs is a pretty standard approach and that's why snakes are so interesting to sketch since they don't offer the same concept to work with.